Worker Bees

 I wonder if you can pause

-—just for one minute—
+—just for a moment—

 the emergency of your life

-and step out
+and step out into

-into the quiet of the world.
+the quiet of the world.

 Hear how gently it conveys